thisiserico/preferences/code-semantics/tests/README.md

 ```

 Interesting, don't you think?
 If you're wondering why this looks so familiar, chances are that you've seen `gherkin` 🥒
-before: an ordinary language parser normally used when writing behaviour driven development.
+before: an ordinary language parser normally used when writing behaviour driven development tests.
 But worry not, we're not gonna use that here.

 What we'll do, though, is to rewrite our tests, this time using natural language.